-If warranted, the student can choose two courses across the curriculum within the same culture that are taught in English in consultation with their Class Dean.
+If warranted, the student can choose two courses across the curriculum within the same culture that are taught in English in consultation with their Student Success Advisor.

 The student must complete a petition to the Committee on Academic Standing.
-Dean Cohen and the Class Deans are available to help students complete the petition.
+Jerimiah Bergstrom, Director, Accessibility Services and the Student Success Advisors are available to help students complete the petition.
 The petition should include the following relevant information:

 - a personal statement by the student indicating the reasons for the request, including prior experiences with the subject matter.

-- verification of a disability-related accommodation by Dean Cohen’s signature on the petition
+- verification of a disability-related accommodation by Jerimiah Bergstrom’s signature on the petition

-- the alternative courses the student has chosen in consultation with their Class Dean.
+- the alternative courses the student has chosen in consultation with their Student Success Advisor.

-Dean Cohen or the Class Dean will submit the petition to the Registrar for approval.
+Jerimiah Bergstrom or the Student Success Advisor will submit the petition to the Registrar for approval.